KooperL/marketo-developer.en/help/email-scripting.md

 ![Email Script](assets/email-script-marketo-email.png)

-You can test your script using the "Send Sample Email" email action within the Marketo email designer.
-For the script to process correctly, you must select an existing lead to impersonate in the Lead field.
-If you're testing with `$TriggerObject`, you can select the triggering object via the 'Trigger' param.
+You can test your script using the [!UICONTROL Send Sample Email] email action within the Marketo email designer.
+For the script to process correctly, you must select an existing lead to impersonate in the [!UICONTROL Lead] field.
+If you're testing with `$TriggerObject`, you can select the triggering object via the [!UICONTROL Trigger] param.
 This uses the data from the most recently updated object of that type as the `$TriggerObject` variable.

 ![Test Email Script](assets/velocity-test.png)

-You can also use the Email Preview to test your script.
-To do so, you must select View As: Lead Detail, and select a lead from an available static list.
+You can also use the [!UICONTROL Email Preview] to test your script.
+To do so, you must select **[!UICONTROL View As: Lead Detail]**, and select a lead from an available static list.
 This has the added benefit of outputting any exceptions that may have occurred during script execution:

 ![View Email As](assets/view-as.png)